Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ### Content Requirements

 * Home page with sign up button and welcome message
-* List of available implants with detailed information
+* List of available implants with detailed information on a separate page
 * Information about the company, what we do and what we are offering
 * Contact information